GavinKerrigan/functional_flow_matching/README.md

 # Citation

-If you found our code useful or build upon our work, we ask that you cite our AISTATS 2024 paper as follows.
+If you found our code useful or build upon our work, we ask that you cite our AISTATS 2024 paper as follows:

 ```
 @inproceedings{kerrigan2024functional,